Midway Airlines (1976–1991)

-Midway Airlines was a United States airline based in Chicago, Illinois.
-It was founded on August 6, 1976, by investor Kenneth T. Carlson and joined by Irving T. Tague and William B. Owens on October 13, 1976, filing with the Civil Aeronautics Board (CA) for an airline operating certificate.
-Although it received its operating certificate from the CAB prior to the passage of the Airline Deregulation Act in 1978, it is widely recognized as the first post-deregulation start-up.
-The airline commenced operations on October 31, 1979.
+Midway Airlines was an airline in the United States based in Chicago, Illinois.
+It was incorporated on October 13, 1976, by Kenneth T. Carlson, Irving T. Tague and William B. Owens, filing with the Civil Aeronautics Board (CAB) for an airline operating certificate.
+Although it received its operating certificate from the CAB prior to the passage of the Airline Deregulation Act in 1978, it was viewed as the first post-deregulation start-up.
+The airline commenced operations on November 1, 1979.

-The airline was intended to breathe new life into Midway International Airport, then called Chicago Midway Airport, which had lost most of its scheduled flights to O'Hare International Airport.
-The airline took its name from this airport.
-Midway Airlines and the revitalized airport were advertised as a trouble-free alternative to O'Hare, and both of these spurred re-development and growth on Chicago's South Side.
-The airport was billed as a convenient ten- to fifteen-minute drive from downtown Chicago.
+The airline was notable for breathing new life into Chicago Midway Airport, which was almost deserted when Midway started operations.
+The carrier was also notable for pursuing at least three distinct business models during its existence, starting as a discount carrier, then transitioning to an all business-class airline before evolving into a more conventional hub carrier.

+Midway was never highly or consistently profitable, but unlike many bigger and/or more prominent airlines (e.g. Braniff, People Express, Western Airlines and Piedmont Airlines) which disappeared through bankruptcy or mergers, it survived the 1980s.
+Unfortunately, the carrier collapsed soon after attempting to grow substantially by purchasing the Philadelphia hub of bankrupt Eastern Air Lines, filing Chapter 11 bankruptcy in March 1991.
+A deal was struck to sell the company to Northwest Airlines, which backed out at the last minute, leading to Midway's ultimate shutdown in November 1991.

-The airline went bankrupt in 1991 and was dissolved in 1992.
-A group of investors bought the airline's name and started a new separate company called Midway Airlines, which flew from 1993 to 2003.
+A group of investors, including Carlson, bought the airline's name (for $20,000) and started another Midway Airlines, which flew from 1993 to 2003.